1. Introduction

 • Is the problem an application error and not related to compiling and installing?

-In general, application bugs should be reported to the developers of the app ("upstream"), not MacPorts.
+In general, application bugs should be reported to the developers of the app (upstream), not MacPorts.
 An application bug that affects a large number of MacPorts users might merit a MacPorts bug for informational purposes only, but this should be done sparingly.

 • Is the problem with a 'port upgrade' operation?

 If so, try a 'port uninstall foo' and then reinstall.
 You might also want to run 'port -nR upgrade --force foo' to rebuild ports depending upon port foo.
+Note that it is safest and recommended that most users always upgrade with 'port upgrade outdated' to update all ports at once.
+Upgrading a single port can lead to software errors in other ports that have not yet been upgraded.

 Once you are logged into Trac, you may click New Ticket and you will be presented with a new ticket window shown in the graphic below.
 Follow the Trac ticket guidelines below to fill out the form.
+If you are reporting a failed port install and a log was mentioned in the error, please use the I have files to attach to this ticket checkbox to add that log file to the ticket.

 screenshot of a new ticket on the Trac system